 All of this coming from the world’s third-largest economy.
 That’s scary.

 From a sinister point of view, it’s so that they can indirectly own everything (see How to Seize Assets Without War).

 But from a more public perspective, they are trying to stimulate or sustain the global economy by providing free cash infusions into the system.

-That’s because – unlike what you’re told – the US and the world’s largest economies have been facing deflationary pressures since the end of the Bretton Woods system (see How Money Works).
+That’s because – unlike what you’ve been told – the US and the world’s largest economies have been facing deflationary pressures since the end of the Bretton Woods system (see How Money Works).

 By deflationary, I don’t mean the price action of currency.
 I mean specifically growth itself.

 Take a look: